* Gold pulls back from Tuesday's near six-week peak

 * GRAPHIC-2018 asset returns: http://tmsnrt.rs/2jvdmXl

-(Updates throughout, adds LONDON dateline) LONDON, March 28 (Reuters) - Gold eased on Wednesday as a recovery in the dollar pulled prices further from the previous day's near six-week peak, though a drop in equities on the back of jitters over a U.S.-China trade stand-off kept the metal underpinned.
-The dollar pulled back some lost ground after sliding to its lowest since mid-February on Tuesday, supported by hopes that negotiations between the United States and China would avoid a full-blown trade war.
+(Updates prices) LONDON, March 28 (Reuters) - Gold eased on Wednesday as a recovery in the dollar pulled prices further from the previous day's near six-week peak, though a drop in equities on the back of jitters over a U.S.-China trade stand-off kept the metal underpinned.
+The dollar pulled back some lost ground against a currency basket after sliding to its lowest since mid-February on Tuesday, supported by hopes that negotiations between the United States and China would avoid a full-blown trade war.

 fund, New York-listed SPDR Gold Shares , fell 1.2 tonnes on

 Tuesday to 846.12 tonnes, data from the fund showed.
-So far this week it has seen an outflow of 4.4 tonnes.
+So far this week it has seen outflows of 4.4 tonnes.

-percent at $16.48 an ounce.
-Silver fell 1 percent on Tuesday after hitting a three-week high of $16.80 in early trade.
+percent at $16.45 an ounce.
+The metal fell 1 percent on Tuesday after hitting a three-week high of $16.80 in early trade.

 having fallen to its lowest since early January in the previous session at $935.

-The autocatalyst metal is on track to end March down 6.7 percent, its biggest monthly loss since December 2016, and the first quarter down 8.4 percent.
+autocatalyst metal is on track to end March down 6.6 percent, its biggest monthly loss since December 2016, and the first quarter down more than 8 percent.
 Nonetheless, its underlying supply and demand picture suggests prices will remain supported near January's record high, Societe Generale said in a report.
 "We see the current price dip as a buying opportunity," it said.
 "Given that palladium is widely regarded as the most 'industrial' metal of the precious metal complex, and thereby more closely linked to the business cycle, it is not surprising it fell along with equities."

-(Reporting by Jan Harvey with additional reporting by Swati Verma and Eileen Soreng in Bengaluru Editing by Mark Heinrich)
+(Reporting by Jan Harvey with additional reporting by Swati Verma and Eileen Soreng in Bengaluru, editing byt Louise Heavens Editing by Mark Heinrich)